keatharni/weather_prediction_analysis/README.md

- Seattle Weather Analytics Dashboard
+## Seattle Weather Analytics Dashboard

-A Streamlit-based weather analytics dashboard for exploring Seattle weather data, visualizing weather trends, and predicting weather types using Logistic Regression.
-Project Overview
-This project analyzes Seattle weather data using Python and provides an interactive dashboard built with Streamlit.
+A simple and interactive weather analysis and prediction dashboard developed using Python and Streamlit.

-The dashboard includes:
+## Objectives
+Analyze Seattle weather data.
+Visualize weather patterns and trends.
+Analyze temperature, precipitation, and wind conditions.
+Understand the distribution of different weather types.
+Predict weather conditions using Machine Learning.
+Evaluate the performance of the prediction model.
+## Features
-- Weather data analysis and visualization
+Weather data visualization
-- Key weather statistics and KPIs
-- Weather distribution by type
-- Monthly precipitation trends
-- Monthly temperature trends
-- Monthly wind-speed analysis
+Monthly weather trend analysis
-- Temperature vs. precipitation analysis
+Temperature and precipitation analysis
-- Wind speed vs. precipitation analysis
+Wind speed analysis
-- Weather type distribution by month
+Weather type distribution
-- Statistical summary of weather variables
+Statistical summary
-- Logistic Regression-based weather prediction
+Logistic Regression prediction
-- Model performance metrics
-- Confusion matrix
+Accuracy, Precision, Recall, and F1 Score
-- Manual weather prediction using user-entered values
+Manual weather prediction
-- Prediction probability visualization
-Technologies Used
-- Python
-- Streamlit
-- Pandas
-- Plotly
-- Scikit-learn
-Machine Learning
+## Machine Learning
 The project uses Logistic Regression to predict the weather type.
-Input Features
-Precipitation
-Maximum temperature
-Minimum temperature
-Wind speed
-Model Evaluation

-The model is evaluated using:

-Accuracy
-Precision
-Recall
-F1 Score
-Confusion Matrix
-Manual Weather Prediction
-Users can enter:
-Precipitation
-Maximum temperature
-Minimum temperature
-Wind speed
-Month
-After clicking Predict Weather, the application displays:
-Predicted weather type
-Prediction confidence
-Probability of each weather type
-Entered input values
+## Technologies Used
+Python
+Pandas
+Plotly
+Streamlit
+Scikit-learn
+## Dataset
+The project uses the Seattle Weather Dataset for analysis, visualization, and weather prediction.
+📊 Dataset

+The project uses the Seattle Weather Dataset for analysis, visualization, and weather prediction.